GGKorn/fever-nli/README.md

 3. Convert the GloVe embedding to gensim-compatible KeyedVectors format: `python -m gensim.scripts.glove2word2vec -i glove.6B.200d.txt -o gensim_glove.6B.200d.txt`
 4. Repeat this process for other dimensions of the GloVe embeddings you plan to use.

-### Step 4: Train the baseline mode and evaluate its performance:
+### Step 4: Train the baseline mode and evaluate its performance
 From the root directory `anlp_claim_verification`:
 ```
 python src/main.py -m 1 -i data/vanilla_wiki_data -o results/ -b 500 -e 500 -l 0.01 -s 5000 -j <..> -a <..>
 python src/main.py -m 1 -i data/extended_wiki_data -o results/ -b 500 -e 500 -l 0.01 -s 5000 -j <..> -a <..>
 ```
-Each of these commands will start the training of the baseline (`-m 1`) model, using either the vanilla dataset (`-i data/vanilla_wiki_data`) or the extended dataset (`-i data/extended_wiki_data`), depositing results, checkpoints and graph summaries into a corresponding folder in results (`-o results/`).
-Specific hyperparameters (our configuration) for the run will include a batch size of 500 (`-b 500`), an evaluation batch size of 500 (`-e 500`), a learning rate of 0.01 (`-l 0.01`).
-Furthermore, a user-selected job-id needs to be provided (`-j <..>`) that will be used to identify the run in the directory structure of the results.
-Repetitions (array jobs) of the same job can be requested by supplying `- a` with any value larger than 1.
+Each of these commands will start the training of the baseline (`-m 1`) model, using either the vanilla dataset (`-i data/vanilla_wiki_data`) or the extended dataset (`-i data/extended_wiki_data`), depositing results, checkpoints, and graph summaries into a corresponding folder in results (`-o results/`).

+Specific hyperparameters (our configuration) for the run will include a batch size of 500 (`-b 500`), an evaluation batch size of 500 (`-e 500`), and a learning rate of 0.01 (`-l 0.01`).
+Furthermore, a user-selected job-id needs to be provided (`-j <..>`), which will be used to identify the run in the directory structure of the results.
+Repetitions (array jobs) of the same job can be requested by supplying `- a` followed by any value larger than 1.

 ### Step 5: Parse the data and implement the DA model
 From the root directory `anlp_claim_verification`: